sharontherese/latin-mass-funeral/content/hallowtide/index.md

 November 2 is All Souls Day, in mournful black.

 While the Catholic character of these days has been ensnarled and confused with secular celebrations, the days nonetheless have an old and vivid Catholic character.
+It has long been a pious custom during this season (and all of November) to visit cemeteries and pray for the dead.

 Below is a collection of resources on the celebration (both liturgical and domestic) of Hallowtide.